Battle of Westport: The Union responds

-Major General Samuel R. Curtis, commander of the Federal Department of Kansas, now faced the threat of Price's army moving into his department after learning of Confederate movements from spies including Wild Bill Hickok.
-Curtis accordingly assembled his troops into a force that he named the Army of the Border.
+After learning of Confederate movements from spies, including Wild Bill Hickok, commander of the Federal Department of Kansas Major General Samuel R. Curtis faced the threat of Price's army moving into his Department.
+Curtis assembled his troops into a force that he named the Army of the Border.
 James G. Blunt was recalled from Indian campaigns to lead its 1st Division, composed mostly of volunteer regiments and some Kansas militia.
 Curtis was only initially able to muster about 4,000 volunteers; he asked Kansas governor Thomas Carney to call out the state militia to bolster his forces.
 Governor Carney immediately suspected Curtis of attempting to draw the militia away from their voting districts, as election time was nearing.
 Carney was unconcerned with Price's force far away in Missouri, and felt it posed no threat to Kansas.
-However, once Price had turned west toward Jefferson City, Carney relented and Maj.
-Gen. George Dietzler took command of a division of Kansas Militia that now joined Curtis's Army of the Border.
+However, once Price had turned west toward Jefferson City, Carney relented and Major General George Dietzler took command of a division of Kansas Militia that joined Curtis's Army of the Border.